Anvil Hotplate Care

 Use the scraper to clear the surface of any ash, debris and cooked on food scraps.

 Pour oil over the surface.
 Pay particular attention to very hot areas (inner edges of the plate can exceed 350C, hot enough to burn off some of the seasoning) and areas that are not often cooked on.

-Rub the oil thoroughly into the surface with a wad of kitchen roll.
-Your last coat of oil should be after the hotplate has cooled sufficiently not to burn off the oil.
+Rub the oil thoroughly into the surface with a collection of kitchen roll.
+Your last coat of oil should be after the hotplate has cooled sufficiently and not to burn off the oil.